LukeBurbank/Crypto-Lead-Lag-Analysis/README.md

 - How consistently altcoins respond during ETH green and red days

 Understanding these relationships can help traders and analysts better evaluate market behavior, correlation risk, and short-term momentum across crypto assets.

+## Tools Used

+- **Excel** — Initial exploratory analysis using AAVE as a single test asset
+- **SQL** — Scaled the analysis across multiple altcoins and calculated correlations, volatility metrics, and spillover effects
+- **Tableau** — Built an interactive dashboard to visualize ETH influence on altcoin behavior
+- **GitHub** — Documented and presented the full project workflow and findings